opendistro/for-elasticsearch-docs/docs/ad/api.md

 ## Delete detector

 Deletes a detector based on the `detector_id`.
-To delete a historical detector, you need to first stop the detector.
+To delete a detector, you need to first stop the detector.

 #### Request